metent/uair/README.md

 ## Usage

 Configuration is done in TOML.
-Default config path is `$HOME/.config/uair/uair.toml`.
+If a config file is not specified by the `-c` flag, it is sourced according to the XDG Base Directory Specification, i.e. it looks for the config file in the following order, until it successfully finds one.

+- $XDG_CONFIG_HOME/uair/uair.toml
+- $HOME/.config/uair/uair.toml
+- ~/.config/uair/uair.toml

 Example Config: